top of page

 Regular confirmation that controls function as intended — beyond annual audits.

 When ownership, execution, and validation operate together, cybersecurity maturity compounds year over year.
+When one is missing, progress stalls.

 The Executive Risk of Stalled Cybersecurity

-A stalled cybersecurity program does not always result in immediate breach.
+A stalled cybersecurity program does not always result in an immediate breach.
+It creates something more subtle:

 • Inconsistent board reporting